The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 They've been to conflict resolution.

-If only we would all treat these terrorists and insurgents like the uh Christian peace teams, these peace activists and pacifists do what it wouldn't have any problems.
+If only we would all treat these terrorists and insurgents like the Christian peace teams, these peace activists and Panzer's do well, they wouldn't have any problems.

-I said there's a part of me that you know, um you gotta have sympathy for anybody who gets held hostage with a knife to their head, obviously, but there's a part of me that's okay, they're getting a little dose of reality here.
+I said, there's a part of me that, you know, you got to have sympathy for anybody who gets held hostage with a knife to their head, obviously, but there's a part of me that's okay, they're getting a little dose of reality here.

-The whole thing's a stunt because nobody's ever heard of the limp sword brigade before.
+The whole thing's a stunt because nobody's ever heard of the limp sword brigade before, this group that kidnapped these Christian activists.

 One of them happens to be from the United States somewhere.

-If if it's a stunt, what's gonna happen is that after being held captive for a while, after a number of pictures have been released and video, miraculously the four Christian activists will have been released.
+If it's a stunt, what's going to happen is that after being held captive for a while, after a number of pictures have been released and video, miraculously, the four Christian activists will have been released.

 These four Christian activists who were kidnapped in Baghdad this week were grabbed in exactly the same place and in exactly the same way as that Italian journalist.